 Everything You Ever Wanted to Know About Turtle Nails

 A turtle’s nails, as well as her shell, are made from keratin, the same structural protein that makes up human hair and nails.
-The length of the claws on a turtle’s front limbs can often be used to determine whether that turtle is male or female.
+The length of the claws on a turtle’s front limbs can often be used to determine whether your turtle is male or female.
 Female turtles typically have shorter claws on their front limbs, and males have longer claws that are used during mating.

 Tortoises have especially strong claws and are excellent diggers.
 Certain species of tortoise dig burrows for shelter and some females will dig holes in which to lay their eggs.